 High Resolution Video and Dolby Stereo

-Why Cable and Satellite Service Providers are Worried
+Roku Video Player: Why Cable and Satellite Service Providers are Worried

 Cable and satellite providers now realize the appeal of on demand programming.
 Even if you own a DVR, you must still wait for programs to air before watching them live or recording to your DVR.
 Therefore, the only advantage of a DVR is allowing you to watch TV content at a later time.
 Using Roku, however, you don’t need a DVR and you don’t have to wait.
 The Internet delivers content when desired.

-The online service is provided to all NetFlix customers, along with mailed DVD’s at no additional charge.
-Customers select movies and older TV shows on NetFlix’ website and order current movies and TV fare using the Roku remote from Amazon Video On Demand and MLB.
-It’s similar to owners of Amazon’s Kindle or Sony’s Reader.
+It’s similar to owners of Amazon’s Kindle, Sony’s Reader and other eReaders.
 A vast library of books, magazines, newspapers and other text is stored on computer servers waiting for you to buy and download them.
-With Roku, however, you pay one monthly fee for NetFlix.
-Amazon and MLB charge extra for 24 hour movie rentals or sports events.
+With Roku, however, you pay one monthly fee for NetFlix and per view with other services.

 Paying for Channels You Don’t Watch: “More is Better”